OpenAMP/openamp-docs/demos/echo.rst

 .. _echo-test-host-app:

-Echo Test Host Application
+Echo Test Main Application
 ==========================

-The echo_test application forms the host controller side of the demonstration.
+The echo_test application forms the main controller side of the demonstration.
 It repeatedly writes an increasing length payload of 0xA5's up to the maximum data size (packet size minus header) to the RPMsg endpoint.
 Following each packet send, it reads from the same endpoint and verifies the returned packet for correctness.
 The application will stop and report on the first corruption found.

-Echo Test Host Script
+Echo Test Main Script
 =====================

-The host is also responsible for loading the firmware containing the :ref:`RPMsg Echo Remote Application<echo-test-remote-app>` and starting the remote processor using :ref:`Remoteproc<overview-remoteproc-work-label>`.
+The main controller is also responsible for loading the firmware containing the :ref:`RPMsg Echo Remote Application<echo-test-remote-app>` and starting the remote processor using :ref:`Remoteproc<overview-remoteproc-work-label>`.

-For host controllers, like Linux, a script can be used to pipe the firmware to the exposed remoteproc system, followed by the execution of the user space echo_test application.
+For main controllers, like Linux, a script can be used to pipe the firmware to the exposed remoteproc system, followed by the execution of the user space echo_test application.
 For controllers without scripting capability, like baremetal and RTOS (Real Time Operating systems), this would be achieved in the code.

 In the :ref:`Demo Docker Images<docker-images-label>` this is script demo1A.